 Finally, bring an attitude of kindness toward the sensations, even though they may be unpleasant.
 Your body isn't purposefully making you suffer.
 Treat it as you'd treat a child in pain.

-2. Rest your attention on a pain-free part of your body.
+2. Switch your attention to a part of your body that is pain-free.
 At first, you might think there isn't such a place, but with persistence, you can find it.
 It could be your toes, your face, your chest.
 Relax into that pain-free sensation, allowing it to become the predominate sensation if you can, even if for just a few moments.
 This allows you to see that you are not just pain since there's at least one place on your body that is pain-free.

 You can take this technique a step further and engage a pain-free area in some movement.
 I'll reveal a secret because at least you won't see me in action.
 I sometimes lie on my back in bed and move my hands in balletic movements.
 I love to watch my hands and fingers imitate the grace of a ballerina.

-3. Consciously pay attention to other pleasant or at least interesting sense data that are in the present moment.
+3. Look for other pleasant or interesting sense data in the present moment.
 Find as many as you can—the sight and feel of the sun shining through the window, the sound of cars passing by, a fleeting thought about what you'll eat for dinner, the hum of the refrigerator motor, the physical sensation of a wisp of hair on your cheek, an odor coming from the kitchen.
 Paying attention to as many sensory inputs as you can often eases your pain because it relegates it to just one of many sensory experiences going on in your life at the present moment.

-Bring to mind a place from the past when you were pain-free.
-Make the image vivid.
+4. Try imagery.
+Think about a place from the past when you were pain-free.
 My place is Maké Horse Beach on Moloka'i.
-I imagine the sight of the waves, the sound of them crashing onshore, the warmth of the sand, the smell of the air.
+I picture the waves crashing onshore and I recall the warmth of the sand.
 Wherever your place is, transport yourself there.
 Using imagery to take your mind off your pain relaxes the body, including the muscles around the pain site.
 This can reduce your overall pain load.

 5. Describe your present moment experience.
 This is adapted from a practice in my book that I learned from Byron Katie via my daughter.
 The basic technique is to ground yourself in the present moment by shifting your attention from stressful thoughts and emotions about the past or the future to what is happening physically to you right in the moment.
 To do this, you describe concretely what you're doing right now: "Woman lying in bed, reading a book"; "Man sitting in a waiting-room chair."

 To use this technique to help with pain, describe what you're feeling in your body, but leave out the adjectives.
 In expressive writing, adjectives are powerful tools to enhance the meaning of a word, but we don't want to enhance our pain by loading our description of it with vivid words!
 (Those vivid words often carry an emotional punch.)
-So, if your shoulder is in pain, instead of saying "Woman in unbearable shoulder pain" or "Man in unrelenting shoulder pain," leave out the adjectives and just say, "Woman in shoulder pain" or "Man lying on bed with shoulder pain."
+So, if your neck is in pain, instead of saying "Woman in unbearable neck pain" or "Man in unrelenting neck pain," leave out the adjectives and just say, "Woman with neck pain" or "Man lying on bed with neck pain."

 By leaving out the "loaded" descriptive words, you're much less likely to trigger stressful thoughts and emotions about the pain, such as, "I hate this pain and I'm positive that it will never go away."
 After repeating your adjective-less phrase several times, try one of the other techniques I've described above.
 Who knows?
 Maybe you'll find yourself making balletic moves with your toes!